Nursing Care Plan Guide for 2025 | Tips & Examples

 - Check manual heart rate and respiratory rate every four hours.

-- Check patient is on continuous SpO2 monitor with pulse oximetry on the same extremity throughout shift.
+- Check patient is on continuous SpO2 monitor with pulse oximetry on the same extremity throughout the shift.

 - Obtain blood gases as ordered.